clarkevansteenderen/Hons_R/README.md

 To download this repository, go to **"Code"** ➡️ **"Download Zip"**.

-Each tutorial is available as an HTML, PDF, and RMD file.
+Each tutorial is available as an HTML and RMD file.

 We will cover these topics: